getodk/central-backend/docs/api.md

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
-    + media: `true` (boolean, optional) - Set to false to exclude media attachments from the export.
+    + attachments: `true` (boolean, optional) - Set to false to exclude media attachments from the export.
     + `%24filter`: `year(__system/submissionDate) lt year(now())` (string, optional) - If provided, will filter responses to those matching the given OData query.
 Only the fields `__system/submitterId` and `__system/submissionDate` are available to reference.
 The operators `lt`, `lte`, `eq`, `neq`, `gte`, `gt`, `not`, `and`, and `or` are supported, and the built-in functions `now`, `year`, `month`, `day`, `hour`, `minute`, `second`.

 + Response 200